Since 1994, improving the lives of those living with Neurological and Orthopedic Disorders through unique exercise, health and fitness programs.

 Do I need a physician’s prescription or release to attend PFC?

 For any of our personal or group training programs, a prescription is not required.
-However, for skilled physical, occupational or speech therapy services, a prescription will be required.
 We do not require every participant to have a physician’s release, however, we strongly recommend that every PFC member discuss their participation in our program with their physicians as part of their overall wellness plan.
 If you have a history of cardiac problems, we will require a letter from your physician clearing you to participate prior to your first session.